Houdini 21.0 Character KineFX

 Warning

 The scene.graph is essential for scenes that have dependencies between controls/rigs (these are usually constraints).
-If you delete the scene.graph, you will lose the constraints that you have created in your scene.
+If you delete the scene.graph, you will lose the constraints in your scene.

 You can have multiple animation scenes within a Houdini scene (.hip) file.
-This is useful, for example, if you want to work on different versions of a scene.
+This is useful, for example, if you want to work on different versions of an animation scene.

 Character container